 Want some options and alternatives to the pill?

-Although it has benefits, after more than half a century of use, we’re now learning more about the real impact the pill has on our bodies.
+Although the birth control pill has advantages, we’re learning more about the real impact the pill has on our bodies.

 - Female sexual dysfunction

 - Mood swings

 - Masking of the symptoms of serious reproductive health problems.

 The pill can be prescribed to treat a variety of conditions, such as acne, PMS, PMDD, and painful menstrual cramps.

 Of course, it’s also used as birth control to prevent pregnancy.